marcglasberg/i18n_extension/README.md

 ### Importing and exporting

-This package is optimized so that you can easily create and manage all of your translations yourself, by hand.
+The `i18n_extension` package is optimized so that you can easily create and manage all of your translations yourself, by hand.

 However, for large projects with big teams you probably need to follow a more involved process: